 Economic activity in the City has experienced periods of growth and recession and can be expected to experience periods of growth and recession in the future.
 The City experienced a recession in the early 1970s through the middle of that decade, followed by a period of expansion in the late 1970s through the late 1980s.
 The City fell into recession again in the early 1990s which was followed by an expansion that lasted until 2001.
 The economic slowdown that began in 2001 as a result of the September 11 attack, a national economic recession, and a downturn in the securities industry came to an end in 2003.
 Subsequently, Wall Street activity, tourism and the real estate market drove a broad-based economic recovery until the second half of 2007.
 A decrease in economic activity began in the second half of 2007 and continued through the first half of 2010.
-The Mayor's most recent financial plan for the City's fiscal years 2011 through 2015 (the "Financial Plan") assumes that the gradual increase in economic activity that occurred in the second half of 2010 will continue through 2011.
-During the summer of 2011, the national economy slowed resulting in lower job growth.
-In addition, United States and world financial markets have experienced significant volatility.
-Financial firms have reported lower earnings in the second quarter of 2011 than their earnings in the first quarter and early indications suggest a weaker third quarter than the second quarter.
-In addition, several financial firms have announced lay-offs.
-Continued weakness in the national economy and a decrease in the profitability of financial institutions could have an adverse effect on the City's economy.
+The Mayor's most recent financial plan for the City's fiscal years 2012 through 2016 (the "Financial Plan") assumes that the gradual increase in economic activity that occurred in the second half of 2010 will continue through 2012.